My Heckscher Story

 Your story is our story, and we want to celebrate it!

 The Heckscher Museum commemorates the fascinating people, events, and art that define the Museum’s first 100 years.
 Tell us about your own special moment / memory at the Museum!
-Share your story and photos here, and you may be featured below, on our social media channels, and in the Museum during the upcoming exhibition!
+Share your story and photos here, and you may be featured below and on our social media channels!

 “In 2003, my wife, the artist Helen Rousakis, and I were looking to relocate from New York City, where we lived for many years.
 Having a newborn son, we needed more space.
 During one of our house searches, we explored Huntington and visited the Heckscher Museum of Art for the first time.
 To our astonishment, they had an exhibition of Anne Brigman’s work, a pioneering Pictorialist photographer from the beginning of the 20th Century who did nude self-portraiture in the landscape.
 As I had done similar work at the beginning of my career, she was always an artist that I respected and admired.
 After that, we were sold on living in Huntington and bought a house just half a block from the museum.
 We have forged close relationships with the directors, curators and the staff over the years.
 We both have exhibited our work numerous times at the museum and my art is now part of their collection.
 We proudly bring our friends to see the latest exhibitions and highlight the important place the museum represents in Long Island’s cultural and artistic landscape.”